natdarke/base-config/README.md

         git branch feature/[feature-name]
         git checkout feature/[feature-name]
         ```
     2. Bump the service version, according to Semantic Versioning principles, and git commit the change `~/[your dev directory name]/[app-name]/service/[service-name]/package.json` bump dependency version to be same as version in `~/[your dev directory name]/[app-name]/package/[package-name]/package.json` e.g. `^1.1.0`
     3. Push service feature branch and proceed as if this was a normal service feature development.
     4. When you are satisfied that this package has had enough testing, re-publish with the tag `latest`

-3. Use the new version of the service in the root app
+3. Change the version of the service in the root app's test yml file
     1. Create a new feature branch from master
         ```
         cd ~/[your dev directory name]/[app-name]/root